-- 1. Completion of 12 credits required in the occupational therapy program.
+1 Completion of 12 credits required in the occupational therapy program.
 Developmental courses cannot be counted toward fulfillment of this 12-hour requirement.
-A minimum grade of C is required for successful transfer. - 2.
-One required science course must be included in the above mentioned 12 hours. - 3.
+A minimum grade of C is required for successful transfer.

+2 One required science course must be included in the above mentioned 12 hours.

 A cumulative college quality point average of 3.0.
 Transfer students accepted into the OT Program may transfer credits that satisfy program requirements according to criteria available in the Registrar's office.
 Students who have graduated from high school more than five years prior to application to the program must meet transfer criteria.
 Progression in the Program

 In order to progress from one semester to the next, the student must complete the curriculum in the prescribed sequence.
 A student who fails an occupational therapy course will be required to repeat the course before progressing to the next sequence.
 The student may repeat only one occupational therapy or biological science course.
-The student must maintain an overall cumulative quality point average of 3.0, earn a minimum grade of C in all natural and biological science courses, and earn a grade of C or P in each occupational therapy course.
-A grade below C is considered failing.
-The student must comply with the occupational therapy program policies and ethical standards of the profession.
+The student must maintain an overall cumulative quality point average of 3.0, earn a minimum grade of C in all natural and biological science courses, and earn a grade of C or P in each occupational therapy program policies and ethical standards of the profession.
 The occupational therapy program reserves the privilege of retaining only those students who, in the judgment of the faculty, satisfy the requirements of scholarship, health and personal suitability for occupational therapy.